pywbem/pywbemtools/docs/pywbemcli/mock_support.rst

 DMTF schema functions of pywbem are used to get CIM qualifier declaration and CIM class MOF.

-.. index:: pair: mock server cache; cache mock server
+.. index:: pair: mock-server cache; cache mock-server

 The following data from a mock WBEM server is cached: